 Certain gastrointestinal symptoms including loose stools, diarrhea, or severe constipation have also been reported in individuals with Maroteaux-Lamy syndrome.

-Maroteaux-Lamy syndrome is caused by mutations in the ARSB gene.
+Maroteaux-Lamy syndrome is caused by changes (mutations) in the ARSB gene.
 Genes provide instructions for making proteins that play a critical role in many functions of the body.
 When a mutation of a gene occurs, the protein product may be faulty, inefficient, or absent.
 Depending upon the functions of the particular protein, this can affect many organ systems of the body.

 A diagnosis of Maroteaux-Lamy syndrome is based upon identification of characteristic symptoms, a detailed patient and family history, a thorough clinical evaluation and a variety of specialized tests.